Online Master of Health Administration: Course Structure

 In this subject, students will acquire practical knowledge of current approaches to the management of safety and quality in health care, and the available evidence of their effectiveness.
 The major theoretical developments of the twentieth century are reviewed, with a focus on their contribution to current methods and tools for quality improvement and quality assurance.
 Dilemmas in the conceptualisation and measurement of quality are explored, along with the relationship between quality management and clinical outcomes.

-This subject provides students with an understanding of the role of epidemiology and biostatistics in public health.
-Students are introduced to the main concepts and methods of epidemiology and biostatistics, sources of population data, and how these are applied to identify and address public health problems.
-Students will be introduced to statistical software packages and learn how to use these to perform statistical analyses.
-Students will learn how to interpret the results of key epidemiological and biostatistical tests.
+This subject will provides you with an understanding of the role of epidemiology and biostatistics in public health.
+You will be introduced to the main concepts and methods of epidemiology and biostatistics, sources of population data, and how these are applied to identify and address public health problems.
+You will be introduced to statistical software packages and learn how to use these to perform statistical analyses.
+You will learn how to interpret the results of key epidemiological and biostatistical tests.

 The aim of this subject is to present an overview of the Australian legal system and legal institutions, and how these relate to health and healthcare.
 You will be introduced to ethics in public health practice, and to fundamental legal (and ethical) concepts, methods and materials.
 The subject will provide you with an overview of public health law and other laws affecting the health system and health services.
 A case-study approach will be used to illustrate the influence of the law on public health and health service provision.